ktpbu/ktpdatabase/README.md

 4. Run `CourseScraper.py` and the course information will be stored in the `./backend/data/courses/course-info/` folder.

 #### How to Run the Professor Scraper
-The professor scraper is located at the path `./backend/data/courses/ProfScraper.py`.
+The professor scraper is located at the path `./backend/scrapers/ProfScraper.py`.
 1. Navigate to the `backend` folder.
 2. Run `pip install -r ./requirements.txt`.
 3. Update the `prof_urls` variable in `ProfScraper.py` with the relevant prof-url pair if you want to scrape professors from additional subjects.
-4. Run `ProfScraper.py` and the professor lists will be stored in the `./backend/data/courses/professors/` folder.
+4. Run `ProfScraper.py` and the professor lists will be stored in Supabase in the `professors` table.

 ### Current Roadmap of Website